kltm/kanji-textbook-table/README.md

 ### Section

-This column is optional.
-It is a string.
+This column is empty or structured strings.
+If it is empty, it indicates a headerless introduction section that comes before other things; otherwise, it should be of the format: \[会読\]\[\\w\].

 ### Extra